FriendUPCloud/friendup/Readme.md

 --------------

 With its responsive desktop environment and client-side, javascript based technologies, Friend OS offers a new reality where you work and play online, independently from your local web enabled hardware.
 By supporting all screen formats, from mobile phones to laptops and VR, Friend OS is a single target through which you can reach the entire user market.

+To install Friend OS on your device, chose "Install Friend OS" from your browser on mobile/tablet or desktop.

 Distributed and powerful
 ------------------------